usdoj-crt/crt-portal/docs/maintenance_or_infrequent_tasks.md

 You should be able to reorder the form by setting the value in the database or making a data migration to update the protected classes and form_order.
 Do NOT use the Django admin for this task, you can use the Django shell.

+The "Other" options needs to be last because the other reason explanation text question is implemented as a separate question below the protected class question.

 ## Add a new optional form
 See example code here: https://github.com/usdoj-crt/crt-portal/pull/209/files